dervinism/minis/README.md

 # minis
 'minis' is a software for electrophysiological data analysis.
 It allows you to:\
-(1) detect and analyse spontaneous postsynaptic potetnials/currents in whole-cell patch clamp recordings (Dervinis and Major, 2023);\
+(1) detect and analyse spontaneous postsynaptic potetnials/currents in whole-cell patch clamp recordings (Dervinis and Major, 2024a);\
-(2) estimate the quantal size in the central synapse (Dervinis and Major, in preparation).
+(2) estimate the quantal size in the central synapse (Dervinis and Major, 2024b).

 'minis' can be used as a standalone application with a graphical user interface (GUI), as a Matlab (Mathworks) function, or a Python (Python Software Foundation) package. 'minis' has been fully written in Matlab and its code base is open source.